5 Things Bank Manager’s Need To Know About Their Security System

 Depending on if the bank records in Full 1080p HD, if they’ve made the switch to 4k resolution cameras, how many cameras they utilize, and of course what bitrate and frame rate the system records in, the bank could be looking at between a few dozen terabytes of footage and several hundred for long term storage– which could require an entire server-based system.

-Security After Hours: Burglar Alarms and Monitoring
+3. Burglar Alarms & Monitoring

 Security doesn’t stop when banking hours end.
 The safety of customers’ and bank assets depends on vigilant, around-the-clock prevention efforts.
 In addition to on-site rounds and monitoring from security guards, it’s also vital for banks to have proper alarm systems and monitoring.
 Video surveillance will continue to record throughout the night, covering the perimeter of the building, doors, windows, back entrances, the vault, as well as all hallways and the main lobby.
 The CCTV system should be connected to both any internal security suite with on-duty personnel and to an external monitoring service that will be able to contact the police in case of a break in.